+It is reasonable to find that the protections on Utility access to confidential customer account information contained in Rule 24 / 32 should be upheld as part of implementing the prohibition.

-It is reasonable to conclude that requiring third-party aggregators to provide the signatures, attestations and DAVs of returning non-residential customers to the Utilities by December 31, 2017
+It is reasonable to conclude that compliance efforts would be strengthened if third-party aggregators participating in affected DR programs other than the DRAM provide attestations for returning non-residential customers to the Utilities by December 31, 2017.

-would significantly aid in customer and third-party aggregator compliance with the prohibition.

-It is reasonable to conclude that an approach for third-party aggregators to provide necessary documentation to the Utilities would include use of a summary spreadsheet that is consistent across aggregators, Utilities and affected DR programs.

-It is reasonable to conclude that a useful summary spreadsheet would provide specific, and allow for easy aggregation of, non-residential customer information on attestations, default values, and other data.

-It is reasonable to conclude that a useful summary spreadsheet would supply Utilities the information necessary to verify that third-party aggregators are correctly applying attestation information and default values and that customer performance and aggregator portfolios are being de-rated appropriately.

-It is reasonable that third party aggregators shall be responsible for providing the necessary information to Utilities to demonstrate that they are correctly collecting attestations and tracking and applying default adjustments at the customer and portfolio level to de-rate customer responses to DR events.

-It is reasonable to conclude that Utilities could use the information provided by aggregators in a summary spreadsheet to adjust customer incentives, where appropriate.

-It is reasonable that third-party aggregators be required to provide to the Utility a summary spreadsheet for all returning non-residential customers by December 31, 2017 and on a monthly basis – with the submittal of a Market Notice to Buyer for the DRAM pilot – thereafter.
+It is reasonable to conclude that compliance efforts would be strengthened if DRAM third-party aggregators are required to collect and store attestations for returning non-residential customers by December 31, 2017, and provide these upon request to Utilities and/or the Commission, as approved by Advice Letter.

-It is reasonable to allow Utilities to also collect attestations and default adjustment values from all non-residential customers, including those of third-party aggregators, if desired.

-It is reasonable that the Utilities collaborate to create a consistent summary spreadsheet template for use by aggregators in affected DR programs permitting third-party aggregation.

-It is reasonable that the Utilities shall use the same – or a similar and easily merged – summary spreadsheet template to collect non-residential customer attestation information for affected DR programs that do not allow third-party aggregators.

-It is reasonable that third-party aggregators provide to the Utilities by December 31, 2017 and on an annual basis thereafter, language on the prohibition included in their respective residential customer contracts and agreements.
+It is reasonable that third-party aggregators provide to the Utilities by December 31, 2017 and on an annual basis thereafter, language on the prohibition included in their respective residential customer contracts.

+It is reasonable to conclude that all third-party aggregators must provide a summary of customer DAVs in order for these to be deducted from capacity payments where applicable.

+It is reasonable that Utilities and third-parties may need to refine implementation details as adopted herein and that a public workshop on additional unresolved issues would be helpful.

-It is reasonable to indicate consistent consequences for all third party aggregators of failing to comply with the prohibitions.
+It is reasonable to indicate consistent consequences for all third party aggregators and DR providers of failing to comply with the prohibitions.

+It is reasonable that Utilities in their role as DR providers should face similar consequences for violations of the prohibition as those for third-party DR providers, including opportunities to “cure” deficiencies in customer attestations or similar issues.

+It is reasonable to note that Commission staff may request data from the Utilities or conduct audits of Utility implementation of the prohibition.

+It is reasonable that the Verification Plan development process directed in D.16-09-056 consider whether and how any consultants retained to implement the final Plan may perform reviews of customer, DRP and/or Utility “Type One” compliance.

-It is reasonable that Utilities, third-party aggregators and others discuss methods to reflect default adjustment values in Supply Plans provided to the CAISO and in bids into the wholesale market.
+It is reasonable that Utilities, third-party aggregators and others are encouraged to discuss methods to reflect default adjustment values in Supply Plans provided to the CAISO and in bids into the wholesale market.

 D.16-09-056 indicates that all DR providers including the Utilities and third-party DR providers are responsible for enforcing its prohibitions.

 D.16-09-056 requires all DR providers to furnish to existing customers notification and outreach about the prohibition and that, in the case of aggregator programs, it is the responsibility of the third-party aggregator to provide such notification and outreach.

+It is reasonable to conclude that to avoid customer confusion and duplication of efforts, aggregators should provide this outreach to their own customers, that Utilities should not contact or target third-party aggregator customers, and that coordination between Utilities and aggregators would support customer understanding of the prohibition.

 SCE in AL 3542-E and PG&E in AL 4991-E-A and its Reply to Protests of AL 4991-E-A provide a reasonable summary of their notification and outreach plans for affected programs that do not allow third party aggregators, including metrics to assess the effectiveness of these activities.